Corporate and technical writing, marketing material

 As it turned out, no parts of the draft legislation were hopelessly hard to understand.
 (Hard, yes.
 Hopeless, no.) It was pretty clear for draft legislation.

-We first put ourselves in the position of tenants, and read the legislation from their point of view.
+I first put myself in the position of a tenant, and read the legislation from their point of view.
 Then wrote text for their brochure.
 Then repeated the process for the landlords and wrote that brochure.

-Consumer Affairs only wanted text from us.
+The client only wanted text from me.
 Someone else put in cartoons and did the layouts.
-When we saw the booklets later, we were charmed: very friendly looking.
+When I saw the booklets later, I was charmed: very friendly looking.

 Well, it worked for McDonald'sWe're ready to franchise our business system across the country, and we need a lot of documentation written for potential franchisees.